weakish/weakish.github.com/dive-into/ts-check.md

 # Fight for Type Safety Stand with JavaScript

 TypeScript 2.3 and later support type-checking JavaScript files with JSDoc types.
-And JSDoc's uses the Closure Compiler's type language, which in turn is originally based on the abandoned ES4 spec.
+JSDoc uses the Closure Compiler's type language, which in turn is originally based on the abandoned ES4 spec.
 Therefore, to some extent, TypeScript can check against [ES4 type language][es4-draft]!